grapa-dev/grapa/maintainers/DEVELOPMENT/CURRENT_STATUS.md

 - If Python extension fails: Check that `-fPIC` libraries were built (script should show this)
 - If import fails: Check that OpenMP library is available (`ldd grapapy.cpython-*.so | grep gomp`)
 - If OpenMP errors occur: Install `libomp-dev` (Ubuntu/Debian) or `libgomp` (CentOS/RHEL)
+- **If script reports "Missing dependencies: libomp-dev" on Amazon Linux**: This is a known issue that has been fixed.
+The script now properly detects OpenMP on Amazon Linux systems where `libgomp` is already installed.
 - If certificate errors with repositories: See ShiftKey.dev certificate troubleshooting above

 ### Success Criteria